BaleChen/RIVER/README.md

-# Inter-Passage Verification for Multi-evidence Multi-answer QA
+# Inter-Passage Verification for Multi-evidence Multi-answer QA (To appear in ACL 2025)

+Code coming soon...🧑‍💻